Spice Dream Uno

 The Spice Dream Uno is a mobile phone co-developed by Google as a part of its Android One initiative.
 The initiative is headed by Sundar Pichai in an effort to provide affordable, yet feature-rich smartphones to developing nations.
 India is the first country to promote and sell the phone, which was first made available on September 10, 2014 through Flipkart for online customers.
 A few months later the smartphone was made available on Amazon, Saholic, Snapdeal and at some retail outlets in India such as Mobile Store and Spice Hotspot.
 The phone shares the same features as the Micromax Canvas A1.

 Specification

 Hardware

 The Spice Dream Uno is powered by a 1.3 GHz Quad-Core Mediatek MT6582 processor with 1 GB RAM.
 It has 4 GB of internal storage that is expandable to 32 GB through a microSD card slot.
-It has a 1700 mAh Li-Po battery and a 4.5-inch screen with 480x854 resolution (218 PPI) IPS LCD display.
+It has a 1700 mAh Li-Po battery and a 4.5-inch screen with 480x854 resolution (218 PPI) IPS LCD.
 It also includes both a 5-megapixel rear-facing camera with autofocus and a 2.4-megapixel front-facing camera.
 Spice Dream Uno follows FCC SAR standard.
 The SAR limit recommended by the FCC is 1.6 W/kg.
 The highest SAR value tested for this phone model is 0.24 W/kg @ 1g (Head) W/kg @ 1 g (Head) and 0.93 W/kg @ 1g (Body) W/Kg @ 1g(Body).